-The company’s position, policy and performance on the pricing of medicines, including tiered pricing, differential pricing, capped pricing, early access programmes, Patient Assistance Programmes, royalty-free licensing, pricing transparency, reimbursement strategy, and commercialisation, strategy, availability and registration.
+The company’s position, policy and performance on the pricing of medicines, including core pricing principles, tiered pricing, and access and affordability programmes.

-What is an Innovative Value Strategy?
-Any agreement that reduces uncertainty of payers (economic or clinical) where access, reimbursement or price is linked to real world clinical benefit or other agreed terms.
+We apply value-based agreements (VBA)1 to hold ourselves accountable and ensure patients are truly benefiting from our products.
+VBA is an agreement that reduces uncertainty of payers (economic or clinical) where access, reimbursement or price is linked to real world clinical benefit.

 We work closely with healthcare systems, payers and policymakers, with the aim of improving health system resilience and to ensure access is widespread.
 We strive to support equitable access to healthcare globally by:

 - Coordinating programmes with country health systems to deliver medicines in a locally affordable context for patients

 - Supporting infrastructure, for example training healthcare professionals and facilitating clinics for screening and diagnosis